About

 ARTIST STATEMENT:

-I find beauty hiding in plain sight: the asymmetry of a fallen branch, the crack in a vase, the weathered skin on a time-worn face.
+I find beauty hiding in plain sight: the weathered skin on a time-worn face. the asymmetry of a fallen branch, the crack in a vase.

 Nearly thirty years of Sogetsu ikebana (Japanese flower arranging) changed how and where I look.
-Away from the centered full bloom, toward the bud about to open, the leaf about to fall.
-And the space between branches — it isn’t empty; it’s alive.
-I paint the same way: in layers, with room to breathe.
-Light and dark, connection and disconnection, in constant tension.
-Things move in and out of focus, urging the viewer to linger.
+Away from the centered full bloom, toward the bud about to open, the leaf about to fall, the space between branches.
+I paint with the same eye, in layers, with room to breathe, and an invitation to linger and discover more.

 Women’s stories mesmerize me, especially those that go unheard.
 Decades as a psychologist trained me to listen for what people can’t say outright.
 Now the canvas is where those stories get told.